Tsffish/DamagePenalty/README.md

 # Introduction

-This is a Minecraft plugin, Make a player suffer increasing damage.
+A Minecraft plugin, Make a player suffer increasing damage.
 The function is to limit the player's health recovery and defense measures when reaching a certain threshold, preventing situations where unlimited health regeneration leads to a draw You can download the latest version [here](https://www.spigotmc.org/resources/damage-penalty.115162/)